-Alister Cumming: Since July 1, 2016 I am Professor Emeritus, continuing with some professional and research responsibilities but having retired as a Professor in the Department of Curriculum, Teaching and Learning where I was formerly (from 1993 to 2013) the Head of the Centre for Educational Research on Languages and Literacies (CERLL, which was formerly the Modern Language Centre).
+Since July 1, 2016 he is Professor Emeritus, continuing with some professional and research responsibilities but having retired as a Professor in the Department of Curriculum, Teaching and Learning where he was formerly (from 1993 to 2013) the Head of the Centre for Educational Research on Languages and Literacies (CERLL, which was formerly the Modern Language Centre).

-Nina Spada is Professor Emeritus in the Language and Literacies Education program at the University of Toronto.
+Dr. Nina Spada is Professor Emeritus in the Language and Literacies Education program at the University of Toronto,

 Dr. Spada is a leading international expert on the role of instruction in second language acquisition (SLA).
 Her large-scale research on the contributions of form-focused instruction in classroom SLA has had a significant impact on the conceptualization and design of research investigating the teaching and learning of second/foreign languages in classroom settings.

 Dr. Spada has published numerous journal articles as well as books and edited volumes.

 Dr. Spada is regularly invited as a keynote speaker at conferences throughout the world.
 She has also made significant contributions to international projects related to the teaching and learning of second and foreign languages .